No tags

 Who is Red Light Therapy For?

-Red light therapy is safe for most people and helps with acne, scars, and redness.
-But it’s not for everyone.
+Red light therapy is safe for most people but it’s not for everyone.
 Here’s a simple way to know if it’s right for you.

 Good for: